 Vathi

 Built amphitheatrically on the deep bay, Vathi is the capital of Ithaca and retains a charm that will impress you.
-The architecture of the houses is influenced by the Venetian domination, they are colourful, two-storey, with tiled roofs, narrow balconies and create a picturesque and traditional landscape.
-This landscape is completed with the imposing mansions, stone paths and elegant shops, which create the right atmosphere for your holiday.
+The architecture of the houses is influenced by Venetian domination; they are colorful, two-story, with tiled roofs and narrow balconies, creating a picturesque and traditional landscape.
+This landscape is completed with the imposing mansions, stone paths, and elegant shops, which create the right atmosphere for your holiday.

-The special feature of Vathi is the small island of Lazaretto, located in the middle of the harbour.
-In the past it was used as a purgatory and as a prison, while today it is overgrown with pine trees and only the chapel of Sotiras has been preserved.
+The special feature of Vathi is the small island of Lazaretto, located in the middle of the harbor.
+In the past, it was used as a purgatory and a prison; today, it is overgrown with pine trees, and only the chapel of Sotiras has been preserved.

 Kioni

 One of the most beautiful villages of Ithaca and perhaps the whole Ionian Sea.
-Kioni is built amphitheatrically, starting from high up from Rachi and reaching the sea at the closed and picturesque harbour.
-Colourful houses with tiled roofs, dense nature among them with olive and cypress trees, courtyards full of flowers and narrow paved roads complete the picturesque landscape.
-In the port you will find many beautiful shops, cafes, ouzeri and taverns and it is worth seeing the 3 traditional windmills at the entrance of the port.
+Kioni is built amphitheatrically, starting high up on Rachi and reaching the sea at the closed, picturesque harbor.
+Colorful houses with tiled roofs, dense greenery among them, olive and cypress trees, courtyards full of flowers, and narrow paved roads complete the picturesque landscape.
+In the port, you will find many beautiful shops, cafes, ouzeri, and taverns, and it is worth seeing the 3 traditional windmills at the port entrance.

 Frikes

 Frikes is a picturesque fishing village with about 50 permanent residents.
-The port attracts a large number of boats as it is an ideal starting point for trips to the surrounding beaches by boat.
-Next to the sea you have many options for coffee, traditional food and drinks.
+The port attracts many boats, as it is an ideal starting point for trips to the surrounding beaches.
+Next to the sea, you have many options for coffee, traditional food, and drinks.

 Cave of the Nymphs

 The Cave of Nymphs (or Marmarospilia) is located at an altitude of 190 m above the bay of Dexa.
-According to the location and shape of the cave, it is identified with the Homeric cave where the Phaeacians left Odysseus asleep and where Odysseus later left the gifts of the Phaeacian king Alkinoos.
+According to the cave’s location and shape, it is identified with the Homeric cave where the Phaeacians left Odysseus asleep and where Odysseus later left the gifts of the Phaeacian king Alkinoos.
 It has two entrances, one at the foot of the hill, which is not accessible, and the second from the asphalt road, from where you enter the cave via a staircase and a 10-meter descent.
-Inside you will see many stalactite formations, while the findings of the archaeological research are in the Archaeological Museum of Ithaca in Vathi.
+Inside, you will see many stalactite formations, while the archaeological findings are on display at the Archaeological Museum of Ithaca in Vathi.

 Anogi

 Anogi is the mountain village of Ithaca, built on the Niritos mountain at an altitude of 550 meters.
 In the central square of the village is the church of Assumption of the Virgin Mary, which dates back to the 12th century.
-Inside the church you will see many holy paintings of saints by Byzantine artists and you will be impressed by the imposing Venetian bell tower.
-Going up towards Anogi, the view of Ithaca is amazing and there are many places on the road where you can leave your car and admire it.
+Inside the church, you will see many holy paintings of saints by Byzantine artists, and you will be impressed by the imposing Venetian bell tower.
+As you head towards Anogi, the view of Ithaca is amazing, and there are many places along the road where you can leave your car and admire it.

 Food and beverage

 Cantounis: This is a traditional tavern in Vathi, next to the sea.
-This lovely place with friendly staff will offer you delicious food, with affordable prices and large portions.
+This lovely place, with friendly staff, will offer you delicious food at affordable prices and in large portions.

-Rementzo: It is located in Frikes, by the sea and for us it was the best choice for dining.
-Apart from its location in the picturesque fishing village, overlooking the sea and the boats, the staff are helpful and the food is delicious.
+Rementzo: It is located in Frikes, by the sea, and for us it was the best choice for dining.
+Apart from its location in the picturesque fishing village, overlooking the sea and the boats, the staff is helpful, and the food is delicious.
 Among others, we singled out the onion pie and linguini with prosciutto, and the banoffee for dessert.
-All their dishes are carefully prepared with special flavours and the prices are commensurate with the quality.
+All their dishes are carefully prepared with special flavors, and the prices are commensurate with the quality.
 We recommend booking a table before you arrive at the restaurant because it fills up quickly.

 Accommodation in Ithaca

-For our accommodation we chose Captain Yiannis Hotel in Vathi.
-From the first moment we arrived at the hotel, we were greeted by Mr. Stefanos, a helpful man and willing to help us with our luggage.
+For our accommodation, we chose Captain Yiannis Hotel in Vathi.
+From the moment we arrived at the hotel, we were greeted by Mr. Stefanos, a helpful man who was willing to help us with our luggage.
 He gave us all the information we needed to enjoy this beautiful island and showed us how hospitable the people of Ithaca are.
-The rooms are renovated, with thoughtful furnishings and soft colours, and all the amenities you will need.
-Next to the hotel’s pool we enjoyed our breakfast in the dining room, as well as our coffee and snacks throughout the day.
+The rooms are renovated, with thoughtful furnishings and soft colors, and all the amenities you will need.
+Next to the hotel’s pool, we enjoyed our breakfast in the dining room and our coffee and snacks throughout the day.

-Captain Yiannis‘ location is on the east side of the bay and his rooms have a spectacular view of the whole bay, the picturesque houses in Vathi and the mountains behind Vathi.
+Captain Yiannis‘ location is on the east side of the bay, and his rooms have a spectacular view of the whole bay, the picturesque houses in Vathi, and the mountains behind Vathi.
 We enjoyed this view from the spacious balcony of our room.
-The hotel is located 700 meters from the main square in Vathi, an ideal location close to the shops and the port but at the same time away from the crowds and the hustle and bustle.
+The hotel is located 700 meters from the main square in Vathi, an ideal location close to the shops and the port, yet away from the crowds and hustle and bustle.

 Useful Sites & apps